Whitewolf128/assignment3_adventure_javascript/adventure_plan.md

 [Do you want to try again?]
 _______________________________________________________________________________________________________________________________________________
 stage:
-You decide to perform live and fans love the liveliness of your music which propells you to play for 25 more years.
+You decide to perform on stage, with your methods it lasts a good 50 years before retiring.

-Stage ending
+Long career ending.
 [Do you want to try again?]
 _______________________________________________________________________________________________________________________________________________
 Group: